-In a complete power supply shut down is needed, the below procedure must be followed: 1.
+In the case where a complete power supply shut down is needed, the following procedure should be followed:

-Perform a HW shutdown as described in Section 5.3.1

-- 2. Wait for the HW Shutdown procedure to complete (monitor the PWRMON/SW_RDY pin). - 3.
+- 1. Perform a HW shutdown as described in Section 5.3.1 - 2.
+Wait for the HW Shutdown procedure to complete (monitor the PWRMON pin). - 3.
 Turn OFF power supply to the module

-Warning: Carefully follow the recommended procedure for shut down and power off.

-Failure to follow the recommended shut-down and power off procedures might damage the device and consequently void the warranty.
+Follow the recommended procedure for shut down and power off carefully.
+Not following the recommended shut-down and power off procedures might damage the device and consequently void the warranty.